MiraKarate/meet/README.md

 test-driven development (TDD) technique.
 The application uses the Google Calendar API to fetch upcoming events.

+Serverless and PWAs have grown in popularity over the last few years, and they’re both considered to be the future of web development.
+By combining these two concepts, the app will not only work as a normal web application, but it will also reap the benefits of both serverless architecture and PWAs:

+> Serverless: No backend maintenance, easy to scale, always available, no cost for idle time.
+> PWAs: Instant loading, offline support, push notifications, “add to home screen” prompt,responsive design, and cross-platform compatibility.

+**In the context of the app, serverless functions will be used in the following ways:**

+**User authentication:** Serverless functions can handle the authentication logic for this app.
+When a user logs in or signs up, the serverless function can handle the authentication process, validate user credentials, and generate authentication tokens for subsequent requests.

+**Event search and retrieval:** When a user searches for events in a specific city, a serverless function can be invoked to retrieve event data from a database or external API.
+The function can process the user's search query, fetch the relevant event data, and return the results to the client-side application.

+**Data visualization:** Serverless functions can also be used to process and prepare the data for visualization.
+When retrieving event data, a serverless function can aggregate and transform the data to a suitable format for the scatterplot and pie chart.
+This function can perform calculations, filtering, and grouping of data before sending it to the frontend for visualization.

 # Key Features

 ## Feature 1: Filter Events by City